F5Networks/f5-declarative-onboarding/docs/index.rst

 A declarative model means you provide a JSON declaration rather than a set of imperative commands.
 The declaration represents the configuration which BIG-IP Declarative Onboarding is responsible for creating on a BIG-IP system.
 You send a declaration file using a single Rest API call.

 ..
+IMPORTANT:: Beginning with DO 1.36.0, the default value for **allowService** on a self IP address will be changing from **default** to **none** Until then, DO will present a warning in the response whenever DO receives a declaration that creates or modifies a self IP.

-NOTE:: The DO RPM, Postman collection, and checksum files can be found on the |release|, as **Assets**.
+The DO RPM, Postman collection, and checksum files can be found on the |release|, as **Assets**.

 You can use Microsoft Visual Studio Code to validate your declarations, see :doc:`validate` for information.

 This guide contains information on downloading, installing, and using F5 BIG-IP Declarative Onboarding.

-..
-IMPORTANT:: Beginning with DO 1.36.0, the default value for **allowService** on a self IP address will be changing from **default** to **none** Until then, DO will present a warning in the response whenever DO receives a declaration that creates or modifies a self IP.

 ..
 NOTE:: To see what's new in BIG-IP Declarative Onboarding, see the the :ref:`revision-history`.